 Army Chief Naravne makes first visit to Siachen after assuming office

-During his visit to forward post in the Siachen, he underlined the importance of the armed forces in the inhospitable conditions.
+During his visit to forwarding post in the Siachen, he underlined the importance of the armed forces in the inhospitable conditions.

 General Narawane laid a wreath at Siachen War Memorial to pay homage to the martyrs and interacted with the local Army officials.